Enum0x539/Qvoid-Token-Grabber/README.md

  ### Latest update
  Discord has added a new security feature which is encrypting the stored token, I will fix this project when I will have the time for it.
 (DONE)
  Removed telegram support.
+ Right now the builder is not updated so use the source instead.

 ### 🐵 Features
    - [x] Protection (AntiDebug, AntiEmulation, AntiWebSniffers, AntiVM, AntiSandboxie) which is controlled through the settings file.